automainint/sea-offers-bot-js/README.md

   - `cache_time` - fetch cache timeout in milliseconds.
 Default: `5000`.
   - `fetch_timeout` - timeout for fetch requests in milliseconds.
 Default: `5000`.

-Values `floor`, `roof`, `epsilon` for the price calculation will be taken from the assets list file if specified, or from the config otherwise.
+Values `floor`, `roof`, `epsilon` for price calculation will be taken from the assets list file if specified, or from the config otherwise.

-If the auto price calculation is disabled, only the `floor` value will be used to create a buy order.
+If auto price calculation is disabled, only the `floor` value will be used to create a buy order.

 Default config file: `config.json`.